Frequently Asked Questions Regarding Hourly Appointments

 When do I need to turn in my time sheet, if I am an hourly employee?

-Generally, the hourly time sheets should be turned in on the 25th of each month.
-Of course, there are months where the due date will be different.
-It is your responsibility to bring the time sheet to 395 Soda Hall once your supervisor has signed it.
+Monthly due dates are located at the top of each timesheet.
+It is your responsibility to bring the timesheet to the Payroll Dropbox outside 197M Cory Hall once your supervisor has signed it.
 We cannot pay you unless there is a supervisor's signature and we have your time sheet.

 What if I turn in my time sheet after the due date?

 If you turn in your time sheet after the due date, you will receive pay at a later date.
-You will need to ask Becky Frazier when you should expect to receive pay.
+You will need to ask Becky Davis when you should expect to receive pay.

 When will I receive my paycheck?